digital-wellbeing/timetrends/README.md

 # Time trends in technology effects

 Authors:

-Matti Vuorre (matti.vuorre@oii.ox.ac.uk)
+- Matti Vuorre (matti.vuorre@oii.ox.ac.uk)
-Augustin Mutak (augustin@psihometar.hr)
+- Augustin Mutak (augustin@psihometar.hr)

+## Preface

+We study the timecourse of technology effects on adolescent wellbeing in three large representative datasets.

 ## Reproduce analyses

+Open the `timetrends.Rproj` in R Studio (ensures correct relative paths), and run `renv::init()` (ensures you have the required R version and packages).
+If you don't have the [renv](https://rstudio.github.io/renv/articles/collaborating.html) package, install it first; `install.packages("renv")`.

-Reproduce all analyses by running `make.R` (e.g. `Rscript make.R` in your command line.)
+Once you have the required packages, reproduce all analyses by running `make.R` (e.g. `Rscript make.R` in your command line.)
+To run analyses interactively, follow the steps specified in `make.R`.

-The dependencies between files, functions, and scripts are managed by [drake](https://docs.ropensci.org/drake/index.html), which ensures that all intermediate computations are up to date.
-If you want to run analyses interactively, source the files in `R/` to make sure you are using the same packages and functions as the other analyses.

-To make sure that computations are reproduced in the same environment, we use [renv](https://rstudio.github.io/renv/articles/collaborating.html).
-To get started, type `renv::init()` in the R console (`install.packages("renv")` if you don't have it).

 ## Raw data